cowprotocol/cowswap/README.md

 This metadata will be sent to the smart contract as a hexadecimal value in an order field called `AppData`.
 This value comes from hashing the content of a metadata JSON containing some information about the trade (using `keccak256` on the `UTF-8` bytes).

-The format of the JSON follows this typescript format: <src/utils/metadata.ts>
+The format of the JSON follows the format defined in [@cowprotocol/app-data](https://github.com/cowprotocol/app-data).

 To set your own `AppData`, change `REACT_APP_FULL_APP_DATA_<environment>` environment variable.
 For more details, check out the environment file (<.env>)